 They are simply trying to be diligent and fair before issuing a life insurance policy.

-Give us a call today at (714) 916-9723 to get your family protected from any possibility of financial disaster.
+I look forward to helping you get your family protected from any possibility of financial disaster.
 Life insurance is the most valuable gift you can give the ones you love.